Louisiana Gun Trusts

 Form 1

-The use of a Form 1 arises when a user wishes to manufacture an NFA item.
-Most commonly, a gun owner wishes to convert a conventional firearm, such as a rifle or pistol that they already own, into a Short Barreled Rifle.
-An SBR is a rifle with a barrel less than 16 inches in length.
+The use of a Form 1 arises when a user wishes to make an NFA item.
+Most commonly, a gun owner wishes to convert a conventional firearm, such as a rifle that they already own, into a Short Barreled Rifle.
+A SBR is a rifle with a barrel less than 16 inches in length.
 For instance, someone owns an AR-15 with a 16” barrel and wishes to replace the barrel (or complete upper receiver) with something shorter, he/she will need to file a Form 1 with the ATF and apply for the right to do so.
 This process costs $200, and the owner will generally have to complete the Form 1 on their own.
-If purchasing the item through an NFA Gun Trust, this process may be completed through the ATF’s online eForm system, which can drastically reduce the approval wait time.
 If you have questions about this process feel free to contact your gun trust attorney.

 Flat Fee: $300 to establish your NFA Gun Trust.